regismeyssonnier/EqualizerGraphics8bands/README.md

 In **config.ini** you can change the value for all the variables declared in the file.

 In **prefs.ini** contains the preference who are the best settings for music, you can adapt to your taste.

+## 3. How to get music ?

+You can download your youtube video and convert to mp3 at https://yt5s.biz/

+It's free and 100% legal.